What is Recognition of Prior Learning?

 1. RPL with official vocational qualifications

-In most situations where we have a relatively straightforward RPL process, we have a discounted RPL price available.
+In situations where we have a relatively straightforward RPL process, we have a discounted RPL price available.
 Please check your course brochure for more information.

 2. RPL with other training and experience